UjwalKandi/Smart-Air-Quality-Alert-System/README.md

 </p>

 ### Benefits
 - Accurate tracking of user movement.
 - Early detection of air quality issues.
 - Seamless integration for a user-friendly experience.

-### Summary
-**Guiding Users:** Beyond data analysis, our project practically guides users to areas with better air quality, enhancing their daily choices.

-**Environmental Research:** The project's potential extends to broader environmental research, contributing valuable data for scientific investigations.

-**Community-Driven Data Collection:** Emphasizing a community-driven approach, users actively contribute to a collective understanding of air quality.